Unemployment benefits and unemployment Updated

 Limitations and gaps

 The evidence remains inconclusive on several important issues related to unemployment benefit programs.
-One is whether individuals find higher-paying jobs or jobs that are a better match for their skills than they would without the programs.
+One is whether individuals find higher-paying jobs or jobs that are a better match for their skills than they would without the programs and whether non-monetary aspects of job quality are affected.
 Studies of this issue have reached very different conclusions, with some suggesting no effect and others a positive effect.
-Additional studies are needed to resolve this uncertainty.
+Additional studies are needed to resolve this uncertainty or at least to identify when the effects are positive.
 A second issue is whether the existence of unemployment benefit programs makes it more likely for employers to lay off workers.
+Also, here more evidence is needed.

 Summary and policy advice

 Unemployment benefit programs play a major economic role by increasing consumption among unemployed workers and allowing them to avoid depleting their assets during periods of unemployment.
 Such programs also have a major positive effect on the households of unemployed workers with few or no assets and no access to borrowing to avoid serious temporary reductions in consumption.
 Unemployment benefit programs also provide much needed support to unemployed workers during economic downturns, without major side effects in lengthening periods of unemployment or raising the unemployment rate.
-By helping households with very low incomes, unemployment benefit programs lower the poverty rates.
-And unemployment benefit programs encourage people to take socially beneficial jobs, despite some risk of future layoffs, which improves the economy.
+And unemployment benefit programs encourage individuals to take socially beneficial jobs, despite some risk of future layoff, which improves the economy.

 On the downside, unemployment benefit programs can encourage the unemployed to reduce their job search intensity and to lengthen the time spent unemployed.
 Increases in benefit levels and increases in the maximum length of time for which benefits can be received heighten these disincentives.